wp-slimstat/wp-slimstat/readme.txt

 and a client-side component, which collects extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.

-One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside your */wp-content/plugins/wp-slimstat/* folder.
+One of the files responsible for taking care of this is `admin-ajax.php`, usually located inside your */wp-admin/* folder.
-Point your browser to that file directly: if you see a 404 or 500 error message (or a blank page) you will need to fix that problem, to allow WP SlimStat to do its job.
+Point your browser to that file directly: if you see an error 404 or 500, then you will need to fix that problem, to allow WP SlimStat to do its job.
-The error message you should be getting is *Invalid data format*, which is the expected behavior.

-If you moved your *wp-config.php* to a different location, create a file called wp-slimstat-config.php in your wp-content folder.
-There you will define a variable called $wp_config_path which contains the absolute path to your wp-config.php, i.e. something like:

-`$wp_config_path = "/var/www/my-secret-folder/wp-config.php";`

-If you are now allowing access to your wp-content/plugins folder, wp-slimstat-js.php will have to be moved to a different location.
-After you do that, create a file called wp-slimstat-config.php *in the same folder* where you put wp-slimstat-js.php, and follow the instructions here above.
+If you see the number zero, then you're fine.

 = I am using W3 Total Cache/WP Super Cache, and it looks like your plugin is not tracking all of my visitors.
 Can you help me? =
 Simply go to Settings > SlimStat and enable the option Javascript Mode.
 WP SlimStat will only track human visitors (just like Google Analytics does, pretty much), but its accuracy will dramatically improve.